wethod/learning-center-source/content/glossary/index.md

 It represents the value you think that it is missing in order to reach an hypothetical overall value.

-For example: if I have an actual value (AC) of 5 but I know that, in a particular moment in time, AC will reach the final value (FV) of 7, then I can use a Bluesky (BS) of 2.
-This way we have **AC + BS = FV**.
+For example: if I have an actual value of 5 but I know that, in a particular moment in time, actual value will reach the final value of 7, then I can use a Bluesky of 2.

 This is a theoretical definition, look at the context to find more accurated information.